Brad Bennett's favourite things of 2021

 Happy Holidays everyone, and I hope 2022 is great for all of us!
 I also wanted to say thanks for reading MobileSyrup and my content <3.

 There was a ton of great gear this year, and I got to test out a lot of it.
 Honourable mentions this year are definitely going to the iPad mini and the OnePlus Buds Pros.
-I’d be remiss, not to mention my ongoing saga of jacket tests.
+I’d be remiss not to mention my ongoing saga of jacket tests.
 And finally, I got to test out some cool cars this year so shout out to the Polestar 2, the Hyundai Ioniq 5 and the Taycan again.

 Without further ado, these are my top things from 2021.